An open quantum Kirwan map: Abstract

 \section{Abstract}

-We construct, under semipositivity assumptions, an A-infinity morphism from the equivariant Fukaya algebra of a Lagrangian brane in the zero level set of a moment map to the Fukaya algebra of the quotient brane.
-The map induces a map between Maurer--Cartan solution spaces, and intertwines the disk potentials.
-As an application, we show the weak unobstructedness and Floer nontriviality of various Lagrangians in symplectic quotients.
-In the semi-Fano toric case we give another proof of the results of Chan--Lau--Leung--Tseng \cite{CLLT}, by showing that the potential of a Lagrangian toric orbit in a toric manifold is related to the Givental--Hori--Vafa potential by a change of variable.
+We construct a morphism from the equivariant Fukaya algebra of a Lagrangian brane in the zero level set of a moment map of a Hamiltonian action to the Fukaya algebra of the quotient brane.
+This morphism induces a map between Maurer--Cartan solution spaces, and intertwines the disk potentials.
+As an application, we show under some technical hypotheses that weak unobstructedness of an invariant Lagrangian brane implies weak unobstructedness of its quotient.
+For semi-Fano toric manifolds we give a different proof of the open mirror theorem of Chan--Lau--Leung--Tseng \cite{CLLT} by showing that the potential of a Lagrangian toric orbit in a toric manifold is related to the Givental--Hori--Vafa potential by a change of variable.
 We also reprove the results of Fukaya--Oh--Ohta--Ono \cite{FOOO_toric_1} on weak unobstructedness of these toric orbits.
 In the case of polygon spaces we show the existence of weakly unobstructed and Floer nontrivial products of spheres.